-My favorite way to make this paleo avocado chocolate mousse is using my sugar free crystal sweetener – I love Swerve or Monk fruit sugar.
+My favorite way to make this paleo avocado chocolate mousse is using my sugar-free crystal sweetener – I love Swerve or Monk fruit sugar.
 You know how much I love sugar free dessert recipes right?
-Even if I am ok to indulge on some sweet refined sugar free desserts someday I do prefer a 100% sugar free recipe for myself.
-When you have been pre diabetic trust me, you are always worried about going back to your sugar addiction.
-But I have got a family who don’t enjoy the sugar free sweetener as much as I do.
-Monk fruit sugar or erythritol are good for you it is natural but some people don’t appreciate their taste at first.
-It could have a slight fresh /minty aftertaste.
+Even if I am ok to indulge on some sweet refined sugar free desserts some days I do prefer a 100% sugar free recipe for myself.
+When you have been pre diabetic, trust me, you are always worried about going back to your sugar addiction.
+But I have got a family that doesn’t enjoy the sugar-free sweetener as much as I do.
+Monk fruit sugar or erythritol are good for you it’s natural but some people don’t appreciate their taste at first.
+It could have a slight fresh, minty aftertaste.
 After 5 years using it, I don’t notice this anymore but well, my husband and the kids usually prefer a refined sugar dessert.

-1- 100% Sugar free Avocado chocolate mousse (green ramekin pictures) I am using only 2 tablespoon of sugar free crystal sweetener – swerve or monk fruit sugar blend.
+1- 100% Sugar free Avocado chocolate mousse (green ramekin pictures).
+A perfect keto dessert since avocado is a keto approved vegetables.
+In order to keep the pudding sugar free, add 2 tablespoon of sugar-free crystal sweetener – swerve or monk fruit sugar blend.
 The texture is pretty much the same as the recipe using dates.
-Honestly, I love the taste of sugar free one!
-It is silky smooth and creamy, less dense than the one with dates.
-Plus there is only 3.8 g net carbs per serve and you save 100 kcal per serve!!!
-Amazing right?
+Honestly, I love the taste of the sugar-free one!
+It’s silky smooth and creamy, less dense than the one with dates.
+Plus there are only 3.8g of net carbs per serve and you save 100 kcal per serve!
+Amazing, right?

-2- 100% Refined Sugar free Avocado chocolate mousse (white ramekin) That is the recipe I make for my husband and the kids.
+2- 100% Refined Sugar free Avocado chocolate mousse (white ramekin) That’s the recipe I make for my husband and kids.
 I am using medjool dates, they are softer and blend very well without soaking time.
 The texture of the chocolate mousse using dates is slightly thicker more like a cream.
-It is delcious but more fulfilling too.
-I recommend to serve this one in smaller serve – may be for 6 people instead of 4.
-It will make very small portion but it is enough I think.
-The kids loves to pair this mousse with fresh raspberries.
-I agree, it is a great combo if you love fruits and chocolate.
+It is delicious but more fulfilling too.
+I recommend to serve this one in smaller serves – may be for 6 people instead of 4.
+It will make very small portions but it’s enough I think.
+The kids love to pair this mousse with fresh raspberries.
+It’s a great combo if you love fruits and chocolate.
 This version with dates will get super dense if you store it in the fridge for few hours.
-It is absolutely AMAZING !!!
+It is absolutely amazing!

-Below I provided both nutrition panel to cater any diet.
+Below I provided both nutrition panels to cater for any diet.
 Feel free to try the recipe that makes you feel good and happy.
-As you can see on those two pictures, the texture of the sugar free chocolate mousse (green ramekin) is very similar to the one using dates (white ramekin).
+As you can see on these two pictures, the texture of the sugar-free chocolate mousse (green ramekin) is very similar to the one using dates (white ramekin).